Valentino-Junior/Programming-portfolio/README.md

 # Programming-portfolio
-Programming portfolio
+Programming Portfolio
 # By
 {Valintino Junior}
 # Description
 {My programming portfolio showcases my best work, personality and skills.
 I'm a UX/UI designer that is passionate about creating appealing and functional user interfaces.
-In addition, I am a Full Stack Developer that focuses on developing code that is clean, elegant, and efficient.
+In addition, I am a Coder that focuses on developing code that is clean, elegant, and efficient.

 }
-# live Link
+# Live Link
 https://valentine-ochieng.github.io/Programming-portfolio/
 # Technologies Used
 { I utilised HTML and CSS to deisgn the photographic website }
 # Support and Contact Details
-{Incase you encounter any issue or have any questions or any idea to add to the code feel free to contact me via valentine.ochieng@student.moringaschool.com}
+{Incase you encounter any issue or have any questions or any idea to add to the code feel free to contact me via ojvalentine14@gmail.com}
 # License
-<a href = "https://github.com/valentine-ochieng/Programming-portfolio/blob/main/LICENSE"> licence</a>
+<a href = "https://github.com/valentine-ochieng/Programming-portfolio/blob/main/LICENSE">MIT licence </a>
-{MIT licence
-Copyright (c) 2021 Valentino
-}